Wilbur Smith: Personal life

 Smith was working for his father when he married his first wife, Anne Rennie, a secretary, in a Presbyterian Church on 5 July 1957 in Salisbury, Southern Rhodesia.
 "We got on well in the bedroom but not outside it", Smith said.
 "On our honeymoon, I thought: "What have I got myself into?" but resigned myself to it."
 There were two children from this marriage, a son, Shaun, was born on 21 May 1958, and then a daughter, Christian.
 The marriage ended in 1962.

 After being introduced at a party in Salisbury, Smith married his second wife Jewell Slabbart on 28 August 1964.
 They had a son, Lawrence, following the publication of Smith’s first novel (When the Lion Feeds, 1964).
 "Everyone looked down on me, including her", he told one interviewer.
 "We didn't know anything about mutual respect or working together towards a goal—she thought I was useless."
 This marriage also ended in divorce.
-Smith later said "On honeymoon I realized I didn't know her [his second wife] well...
+Smith later said: "On the honeymoon I realized I didn't know her [his second wife] well...
 By the time we divorced, I felt as if I'd been in two car smashes."

 Smith then met a young divorcée named Danielle Thomas, who had been born in the same town and had read all of his books, and thought they were wonderful.
 They married in 1971.
-Smith later said "she manipulated me.
+Smith later said that "she manipulated me.
 I was making a lot of money and she spent it by the wheelbarrow load... she had intercepted letters from my children.
 She destroyed my relationship with them because she had a son from a previous marriage and wanted him to be the dauphin."

 Smith dedicated his books to her until she died from brain cancer in 1999, following a six-year illness.
 Smith said:

 The first part of our marriage was great.
 The last part was hell.
 Suddenly I was living with a different person.
 They chopped out half Danielle's brain and her personality changed.
 She became very difficult.
 I found it very, very hard to spend a lot of time with her because her moods would flick back and forth.
 She'd say, 'Why am I dying and you are well?
 It's unfair.'
 I'd say, 'Look, life isn't fair.'
 But when she passed away, I was sitting next to her, holding her hand as she took her last breath.

 He met his fourth wife, a Tajik woman named Mokhiniso Rakhimova, in a WHSmith bookstore in London on 18 January 2000.
 The two fell in love and married in Cape Town in May 2000.
 She was a law student studying at Moscow University and younger than him by 39 years.
 On their relationship, Smith said: